cortexproject/cortex/docs/configuration/schema-config-reference.md

     store: bigtable-hashed
 ```

-Note how we started out with v9 and just Bigtable, but later added GCS as the object store, finally moving to v10.
-This is a complex schema file from our dev cluster that saw a lot of changes dating all the way back to 2018, a typical schema config file usually has one or two schema versions.
+Note how we started out with v9 and just Bigtable, but later migrated to GCS as the object store, finally moving to v10.
+This is a complex schema file showing several changes changes over the time, while a typical schema config file usually has just one or two schema versions.

 ### Migrating from flags to schema file